Vanessa West, Chief of Staff

 Annette Schroeter, Communications Officer

 Annette (she/her) was born to Anishinaabe and German parents in Prince George, BC and is a member of the Muskrat Dam First Nation located in northwestern Ontario.
 Most recently she worked for the Carrier Sekani Tribal Council as the Communications Coordinator and has also worked with First Nations communities in northern Ontario in a liaison capacity.
-Annette has a Master of First Nations Studies and Bachelor’s Degree in History and Anthropology from the University of Northern British Columbia.
+Annette has an MA degree in First Nations Studies and Bachelor’s Degree in History and Anthropology, both from the University of Northern British Columbia.
 She also holds a Bachelor’s of Design from Emily Carr University of Art & Design.

 Joanna Prince, Administrative Project Support